robertoabregu/Pokedex-reloaded/README.md

 # pokedex
-A catalog of all 1st generation pokemon
+A catalog of all Pokemon's generation, with legendary filter.